-As a result of updating the "Financial Leadership 2020" Program and including it in the updated 2017-2020 Strategic Plan, changes occurred to the implementation plans of some initiatives in the previous strategic plan resulting in the postponement of the initiatives below, which were expected to start or be completed during 2016.
-They are as follows:
+As a result of updating the "Financial Leadership 2020" Program and including it in the updated 2017-2020 Strategic Plan, changes occurred to the implementation plans of some initiatives in the

 No. Initiative I 1.2.5 Improve CMA Qualification Exams for Registered Persons 2 1.4.1 Develop a Strategic National Direction for the Sukuk and Debt Instruments Market 3 2.1.5 Support SOCPA Efforts in Conversion into IFRS and Improve Professional Performance Quality Control 4 2.3.4 Activate Settlement in Civil Suits 5 1.4.5 Develop Regulatory Infrastructure to Support Securitization 6 4.3.1 Establish and Activate Enterprise Architecture Office investors, changes in issuer preferences, in addition to the fact that the success of many objectives relies heavily on the cooperation and responsiveness of other parties.